Donald's Happy Birthday: Plot

-However, Donald spotted the trio purchasing the cigar box from the store, and mistakenly believes that the trio has taken up smoking in secret.
-A furious Donald then punishes the trio by making them smoke all of the cigars themselves to teach them a lesson about smoking, and the triplets end up passing out due to smoke inhalation.
+A subsequent attempt to take the coin bank fares better, and the boys run off with the money.
+Donald uses his telescope to spot the trio exiting the cigar store, and mistakenly concludes they bought the cigars to smoke themselves.
+A furious Donald then makes his nephews forcibly smoke all of the cigars themselves to teach them a lesson, and the triplets end up passing out due to extreme smoke inhalation.
 Just as the cigar box is emptied, Donald discovers a birthday card written by the trio inside the box, making him realize that the triplets were actually going to give the cigars to him as a birthday present.
-Horrified of what he has done to the triplets, Donald shrinks out of shame and jumps into a hole in the tree house floor.
+Horrified of what he has done, Donald shrinks out of shame and jumps out a hole in the tree house floor.